Vxrpenter/Updater-Wiki/docs/using-updater/update-schemas.md

 ### Value

-The value defines the "name" of the classifier, e.g. `rc`, `alpha`, `beta`, etc.
+The value defines the name of the classifier, e.g. `rc`, `alpha`, `beta`, etc.
-This name will be used (after pairing it with the [Divider](#divider_1)) to remove the classifiers "name", for comparisons with other classifiers.
+This name will be used (after pairing it with the [Divider](#divider_1)) to remove the classifiers naming, to retrieve the classifier version components.

 ### Divider

-The divider defines the symbol that divides the classifier from the actual version string, e.g. `-` or `+`.
+The divider defines the symbol that divides the classifier from the classifier version string, e.g. `-` or `+`.
 This can even be the [Divider](#divider) of the schema, as the divider will be paired with the [Value](#value) before removal.

 ### ComponentDivider